MartyP233/kafka-streaming-public-transport/README.md

 # Public Transit Status with Apache Kafka

-In this project, you will construct a streaming event pipeline around Apache Kafka and its ecosystem.
-Using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) we will construct an event pipeline around Kafka that allows us to simulate and display the status of train lines in real time.
+In this project, I constructed a streaming event pipeline around Apache Kafka and its ecosystem.
+Using public data from the [Chicago Transit Authority](https://www.transitchicago.com/data/) I constructed an event pipeline around Kafka that can simulate and display the status of train lines in real time.

-When the project is complete, you will be able to monitor a website to watch trains move from station to station.
+When running the simulation, you will be able to monitor a website to watch trains move from station to station.

 ![Final User Interface](images/ui.png)